 We represent individuals, who have been damaged as a result of a company’s false advertising or misrepresentations regarding a product or service involving animals.
 These class actions may include violations of consumer protection laws, fraud, racketeering, breach of contract and warranty, antitrust conspiracies and other types of claims.

-We are currently representing individuals on behalf of themselves and a class of purchasers of a high-end pet food that was falsely advertised as "human grade" and "USDA inspected" and led to the sickness and death of plaintiffs' dog in Mael, et al. v.
-Evanger's Dog and Cat Food Co., Inc., et al. Our attorneys are also representing a purchaser of a pet from one of the largest national pet store retailers, who received a certificate stating the dog was healthy, however he soon died after being brought home.
-This class action, Cisneros v.
-Petland, Inc., et al., brings claims of racketeering violations against the national retailer, franchise and third party claims administrator.
-We are also representing pet owners who purchased a flea and tick medication that did not disclose health risks in Palmieri v.
+We represented purchasers of a purportedly high-end pet food that was falsely advertised as "human grade" and "USDA inspected" and led to the sickness and death of plaintiffs' dog in Mael, et al. v.
+Evanger's Dog and Cat Food Co., Inc., et al. This resulting in a settlement providing refunds for products and reimbursement of veterinarian expenses.
+We are currently representing pet owners who purchased a flea and tick medication that did not disclose health risks in Palmieri v.
 Intervet, Inc.

 We additionally team up with animal advocates and non-profit organizations to help fight for the rights of pet owners and animals.
 Our partner, Jessica Sleater, has been a long-time animal advocate and had rescue dogs (pictured here).